Atvaark/GzsTool/README.md

 Examples
 --------

-Unpacking a g0s file.
-This will unpack all files to the folder called "file_name" and will create a "file_name.g0s.xml" file.
+Unpacking a dat file.
+This will unpack all files to the folder called "file_name" and will create a "file_name.dat.xml" file.
 ```
-GzsTool file_path.g0s
+GzsTool file_path.dat
 ```

 Unpacking an fpk/fpkd file.
 This will unpack all files to the folder called "file_name_fpk/file_name_fpkd" and will create a "file_name.fpk.xml/file_name.fpkd.xml" file.